MathiasBeckius/ElixirNerves/malmo_elixir/01-led_demo/README.md

 ## Introduction
 In this tutorial we're going to:
 * Create a Nerves project from scratch.
-* Prepare an SD card that will be used to boot our Nerves system from (i.e. the BEAM).
+* Prepare an SD card that will be used for booting our Nerves system.
 * Operate the built-in LED's on a [Beaglebone Black](https://beagleboard.org/black), using the [Nerves.Leds library](https://hexdocs.pm/nerves_leds/Nerves.Leds.html).
 * Upload new firmware via SSH.